Breathing Pacemakers for Diaphragm Paralysis

 Who May Benefit from a Diaphragm Pacemaker?

-A diaphragm pacemaker can provide ventilatory support for patients with certain conditions, such as high spinal cord injury and ALS (Lou Gerhig’s disease), when the diaphragm no longer functions independently.
+A diaphragm pacemaker also provides ventilatory support for patients with certain conditions, such as high spinal cord injury and ALS (Lou Gerhig’s disease), when the diaphragm no longer functions independently.
 Many of these patients are on a ventilator or are chronically dependent on oxygen therapy.
-Other conditions for which diaphragm pacemakers may be effective include: central sleep apnea, spinal cord stenosis, central nervous system disorders, and stroke.
+Other conditions for which diaphragm pacemakers may be effective include sleep apnea, spinal cord stenosis, central nervous system disorders, and stroke.

 What are the Advantages of Diaphragm Pacemakers over Mechanical Ventilation?